xysr89/what-happens-when/README.rst

 otherwise it may not include the ``Host`` header in the request and the version specified in the ``GET`` request will either be ``HTTP/1.0`` or ``HTTP/0.9``.)

+If this server has already cached cookies, the browser sends them as cookie headers

 HTTP/1.1 defines the "close" connection option for the sender to signal that the connection will be closed after completion of the response.
 For example,